jessedrelick/agens/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/yourrepo.svg)](https://hex.pm/packages/agens)

 # Agens
-Agens is used to build multi-agent workflows with language models in Elixir.
+__Agens__ is a library designed to build multi-agent workflows with language models in Elixir.

-It is inspired by many of the popular tools in the Python ecosystem, including [LangChain](https://www.langchain.com/)/[LangGraph](https://www.langchain.com/langgraph), [CrewAI](https://www.crewai.com/) and others.
-Despite the significant ML/AI Python ecosystem, Elixir is well-suited for multi-agent workflows due to the inherent design of OTP, particularly GenServers and Supervisors, and one of the goals of this library is to demonstrate that.
+Drawing inspiration from popular tools in the Python ecosystem, such as [LangChain](https://www.langchain.com/)/[LangGraph](https://www.langchain.com/langgraph) and [CrewAI](https://www.crewai.com/), __Agens__ showcases Elixir’s unique strengths in multi-agent workflows.
+While the ML/AI landscape is dominated by Python, Elixir’s use of the BEAM virtual machine and OTP (Open Telecom Platform), specifically GenServers and Supervisors, makes it particularly well-suited for these tasks.
+Agens aims to demonstrate how these inherent design features can be leveraged effectively.

-Combined with the excellent [`Bumblebee`](https://github.com/elixir-nx/bumblebee) Elixir library, [`Nx.Serving`](https://hexdocs.pm/nx/Nx.Serving.html), [structured outputs in the OpenAI API](https://openai.com/index/introducing-structured-outputs-in-the-api/), and continuous improvement of open-source language models, the need to use Python for multi-agent workflows is reduced, enabling the benefits of Elixir, particularly its concurrency model, to shine through.
+By combining Agens with powerful Elixir libraries like [Bumblebee](https://github.com/elixir-nx/bumblebee) and [Nx.Serving](https://hexdocs.pm/nx/Nx.Serving.html), along with [structured outputs in the OpenAI API](https://openai.com/index/introducing-structured-outputs-in-the-api/) and the continuous improvement of open-source language models, the reliance on Python for multi-agent workflows is significantly reduced.
+This shift allows Elixir’s concurrency model to truly shine.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `agens` to your list of dependencies in `mix.exs`:
+Add `agens` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do